Isabel de Mattos Dillon

-Isabel de Mattos Dillon (January 20, 1861 – June 19, 1920), also known as Isabel de Sousa Mattos and Isabel de Mattos Gonçalves was a Brazilian suffragist.
+Isabel de Mattos Dillon (January 20, 1861 – June 19, 1920), also known as Isabel de Sousa Mattos and Isabel de Mattos Gonçalves, was a Brazilian suffragist.
 Graduating in 1883, she was one of the first Brazilian female dentists and, as well, claimed to have been the first woman to vote in Brazil.
 An activist for women's rights and the abolition of slavery, she was also a notable poet.

 Early life and education

 Dillon was born in Bahia on 20 January 1861.
-Taking advantage of changes to the law that allowed females to attend university, she initially studied medicine but then graduated in dentistry from the Faculty of Medicine of what is now the Federal University of Rio de Janeiro on 14 May 1883.
+Taking advantage of changes to the law that allowed females to attend university, she initially studied medicine but then graduated in dentistry from the Faculty of Medicine of Rio de Janeiro on 14 May 1883.
 By February 1884, she was already advertising her services as a dentist in Pelotas in the state of Rio Grande do Sul.
 In December of the same year, she organized a female abolitionist committee in the city of Rio Grande.
 Widowed at the age of 24, she then married a fellow dental surgeon, Thomaz Cantrell Dillon, on 17 February 1885.
 He was a naturalised Brazilian of English origin.